 If you want to give your mattress the cleaning it deserves, look no further.

-Here at Emerald Carpet Cleaning, we are fully equipped to remove any kind of stain and odour from your mattress.
+Here at Emerald Carpet Cleaning, we are fully equipped to remove any kind of bed bugs from your mattress.
 We take pride in using strong, but eco and family friendly cleaning agents that guarantee to eliminate all types of bacteria, mould and living organisms such as mites.

 Enjoy a relaxing stroll in Phoenix Park while we make your mattress sparkle.
 Book your appointment today!